Jkwashu/Hendrix_Information_app/Team_contract.md

 My primary role is to create unit tests for our app's target functionalities, ensuring that as we add new features we don't break previous ones.
 This requires that I also spend significant time working with each member to understand what they have implemented to ensure I understand it well enough to create unit tests for them.
 Since these roles are fluid, I expect that we will each write our own unit tests for the code that we create and then my job will be to ensure they are written well and are properly formatted.
 To contribute to a positive team environment, I will communicate to my teammates when I make changes and I will congratulate them on their major accomplishments.
 I think the unanimous vote system will be a good way to solve conflicts.

+## Henry Jackson - Task Manager
+My primary role is to keep everyone on the same page to ensure that work on the project goes smoothly.
+I will make sure that everyone is performing their roles as specified and I will also work to create issues on GitHub so that everyone is aware of what they should be working on and what currently needs to be done.
+As the project progresses, I will constantly communicate and collaborate with my team to keep things moving forward and help deliver a well-designed project that we can all be proud of.
+I will try to help resolve conflicts that arise within the team and will reach out to Dr. Goadrich whenever there is something that can't be resolved on our own.